hoffnung8493/event-driven/README.md

   - Each event should store a version number
   - When version is upgraded, provide a function that updates old event data to the newest version

-# Why Redis for message broker?
+# Why Redis for event broker?

-Other considered message brokers are Kafka, RabbitMQ Stream, NATS JetStream.
+Other considered event brokers are Kafka, RabbitMQ Stream, NATS JetStream.
-All of them meet the requirement as a message broker for building event driven architecture.
+All of them meet the requirement as a event broker for building event driven architecture.
 But only Redis Stream meets all of the following criteria.

 - Light weight